 2.2.15.
-Risks related to natural disasters, outbreaks of contagious diseases, terrorist attacks or national security threats in Portugal
+Risks related to natural disasters, outbreaks of contagious diseases, war, terrorist attacks or national security threats in Portugal

 The occurrence of any natural disasters or outbreaks of health epidemics and contagious diseases may adversely affect the Issuer's business, financial condition and results of operations.
 Portugal has experienced natural disasters such as forest fires, earthquakes and floods in the past few years.
 Any future occurrence of severe natural disasters in Portugal may adversely affect its economy and, consequently, the Issuer's business, financial condition and results of operations.
-In addition, terrorist attack threats, national security threats, military initiatives and political unrest in various countries and regions may have a material adverse effect on general economic, market and political conditions.
+In addition, terrorist attack threats, national security threats, military initiatives and political unrest in various countries and regions, such as the ongoing Russia-Ukraine conflict, may have a material adverse effect on general economic, market and political conditions.
 The Issuer cannot predict the effects any possible of terrorist attacks, national security threats, military initiatives and political unrest on its business, results of operations and financial condition.